Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Research background

-However, incorporating additional representations imposes an extra cognitive load on students, as they must not only understand how each representation conveys information but also how to translate between different representations.
-Therefore, the learning effectiveness of \acrshort{mer} does not only rely on the learning material but also on the characteristics of the learner \cite{ainsworth2006,cooper2018}.
-To learn and solve problems with \acrshort{mer} efficiently, students must possess representational competence~\cite{fredlund2014unpacking}.
-Representational competence is divided into conceptual competencies (visual understanding, i.e., the ability of connecting the representation to concepts and understanding of the main features, and connectional understanding, i.e., the ability to connect and compare the representation to other representations), perceptual competencies (visual fluency, i.e., efficiency of connecting the representation to concepts and the ability to work effectively in the representation, and connectional fluency, i.e., efficiency and flexibility of connecting multiple representations to each other and switching between them), and lastly meta-representational skills (i.e., the ability to choose suitable representations) \cite{rau2017conditions}.
+However, incorporating additional representations can also impose additional cognitive load on students, as they must understand not only how each representation conveys information but also how to translate between them.
+Therefore, the learning effectiveness of \ac{mer} does not only rely on the learning material but also on the characteristics of the learners~\cite{ainsworth2006,cooper2018}.
+To learn and solve problems with \ac{mer} efficiently, students must possess representational competence~\cite{fredlund2014unpacking,rau2017conditions,Daniel.2018b}.
+Rau divides representational competence with multiple visual representations into three domains~\cite{rau2017conditions}:

-To summarize, alternative representations of multi-qubit systems in \acrshort{qist} to the Dirac notation can be used to visualize entanglement and the actions of gate operations.
-They can also enable instructors to encode information in an easily accessible representation to take advantage of \acrshort{mer} for these complex concepts.
-Using \acrshort{mer}, however, only deems benefits if the learner possesses representational competence.
+\begin{description} \item[conceptual competencies] \textit{visual understanding}, the ability of connecting the representation to concepts and understanding of the main features, and \textit{connectional understanding}, the ability to connect and compare the representation to other representations, \item[perceptual competencies] \textit{visual fluency}, the efficiency of connecting the representation to concepts and the ability to work effectively in the representation, and \textit{connectional fluency}, the efficiency and flexibility of connecting multiple representations to each other and switching between them, and \item[meta-representational skills] the ability to choose suitable representations based on task demands and context, and own ability level and personal goals. \end{description}